marcodondo97/Mailchimp-API-welcome-registration/README.md

 # Mailchimp_API_welcome_registration
 In this repository you can learn how to implement API Mailchimp for send welcome email to users registered.

-The registration template have downloaded at https://colorlib.com/wp/html5-and-css3-login-forms/

 To create this demo I used the PHP language.
 After entering the fields in the form the data is saved in the MySQL database in the "persona" table.
-This table consists of 4 fields:
+This table consists of 5 fields:

 - id: a numerical progressive identifier (AUTOINCREMENT) that serves as PRIMARY KEY;
 - username;
 - email;
 - password: encrypted with md5 algorithm.
+- date: current time stamp

-You can find the sql file in the repository under the name of "persona.sql".
+You can find the sql file in the repository under the database "registrationmailchimp_db.sql" file.

+Design has created with Bootstrap.

 After that we can call the MailChimp's API.
 It is important to enter your APIKey and ListID credentials.